205 – Room of Fear: Box office

 Originally planned for an opening in 2011, the movie was pushed back.
 After it was questioned to do a theatrical release or rather releasing it direct-to-video, the movie opened in German theaters on 4 April 2013.
 The film failed to open within the Top 5 of its opening week and grossed €309,172 at the end of its theatrical run.
-Before the official opening in Germany, 205 - Room of Fear was part of the German films Go North festival and was released on 20 July 2012 in Turkey.
+Before the official opening in Germany, 205 - Room of Fear was part of the German films Go North festival in Stockholm and was released on 20 July 2012 in Turkey.

 Home media

 205 – Room of Fear will be released in Region 2 on DVD and Blu-ray on 10 October 2013 in Germany.
 It will be released with an FSK 16 rating.